biotope/biotope-build/README.md

 }
 ```
 ###### tasks
-You can toggle certain task in the build-framework.
+You can toggle certain task in biotope-build.
 Every Task can be configurated with a boolean.

 This list shows the configurable tasks as well as a brief description about what they do.
 ```